joelhawksley/identity/talks/2021/slides.md

 ^ Today I'm going to share some lessons I've learned building ViewComponents at GitHub over the past year.

-^ By sharing real examples, my goal is to TODO
+^ By sharing real examples, my goal is to show how we have a lot to learn by

+---

+# Views are code, too

+^ By treating our views a bit more like the rest of the code we write.

+^ PAUSE

 ---